-Festivals and Holidays: Panamanians participate in a variety of festivals and community celebrations, many reflecting the country's Catholic roots (see p.
-2 of Religion and Spirituality).
+Festivals and Holidays: Panamanians participate in a variety of festivals and community celebrations, many reflecting the country's Catholic roots (see Religion and Spirituality).
 For example, the Easter season traditionally begins weeks prior to the official holiday, when Panamanians celebrate 4 days of Carnival with parties, fireworks, concerts, and games.